rtmigo/depz/README.md

 ```
 ### Local dependencies are recursive

-When the project depends on local `mylib`, it means, it also depends on all
+When a project depends on local `mylib`, it means, it also depends on all
 the dependences of `mylib`.
-So after scannig `project/lnkdpn.txt` we will also
+So after scannig `myproject/lnkdpn.txt` we will also
 scan `mylib/lnkdpn.txt` the same way.

 ### Paths are relative to lnkdpn.txt